 A concrete driveway is a great-looking and safe surface for traffic going in and out of the garage all year long.
 During the winter, however, ice can freeze on surfaces outside the home and create some slick situations.

 - Do keep your driveway clear.
-First of all, start the winter season with a clean driveway, cleared away of debris, leaves, and twigs from the driveway and concrete apron.
+First, start winter with a clean driveway, cleared away of debris, leaves, and twigs from the driveway and concrete apron.
 This will make future driveway management easier.

 - Do shovel.
 The best way to remove ice and snow from your steps or driveway is to use a shovel.
 It’s a good idea to shovel or clear away snow after it falls and not wait for multiple snowfalls to build up on top of each other.

 - Do use safe ice melt alternatives.
 Many times shoveling the snow just isn’t enough and an ice layer can be left behind.
-Therefore you will need to use other methods to break up, melt or gain traction on the ice.
+Therefore, you will need to use other methods to break up, melt or gain traction on the ice.
 There is a safe alternative to using salt that will not cause damage to your concrete surfaces; salt-free ice removal.
-Pet-safe snow removal products made of core of crystalline amide infused with glycols provide a non-corrosive structure that’s safe enough for concrete.
+Pet-safe snow removal products made of crystalline amide core infused with glycols provide a non-corrosive structure that’s safe enough for concrete.

-And, these are just some of the do’s and don’ts of winter concrete care.
+And these are just some of the dos and don’ts of winter concrete care.
 Are you interested in getting some more information about protecting your concrete driveway or concrete apron in Minneapolis?
-Give Wohlwend Concrete a call at 651-426-2610 or Click Here to Request a Free Quote.
+Give Wohlwend Concrete a call at 651-426-2610 or Request a Free Quote.